Monday, March 5, 2012

 "Gentlemen, if it's answers you seek, they are right outside this room.
 We're not hiding anything from you.
 So please, shall we?"

-Pat motioned for the others to leave the room and joy himself and Jay in the rest of the complex.
+Pat motioned for the others to leave the room and join himself and Jay in the rest of the complex.
 Pat seemed more than willing to provide comfort and answers, something that made them all a little on edge.
-But they were willing to tempt fate, and take Pat at his word.
+But they were willing to tempt fate and take Pat at his word.

 Jay hesitated only for a minute, then turned and proceeded in the direction Pat suggested.
 They all began moving that way.